lerina/walk-the-dog/walk-the-dog/README.md

 At this point, you'll notice something exciting – the code compiles again!
 But if you look closely at the game, you'll see that it's a little static.

+Red Hat Boy has stopped animating!
+He doesn't do his little idle animation because we're not calling update like we used to; it's almost time to go back to fixing the update method.

 ---------